|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITV.|

 “We’ll be right out, Cadet Kavé, thank you,” Tucker acknowledged.
 To the captain she said, “I asked them to send us a copy of their scan so we could determine if the vessel they detected was indeed an Eagle, since they haven’t any record of them; it took a few minutes to reach us because they’re still more than a day away.”

-“Then let’s go see their sensors picked up, Lieutenant,” Murphy replied.
+“Then let’s go see what their sensors picked up, Lieutenant,” Murphy replied.

 With quick steps and an eagerness to solve yet another mystery, everyone filed out quickly onto the bridge.
 Messenger’s officers took their stations, with Koenig and his people standing on either side of the captain’s chair as they had done during Operation Orbit.